Most MA programs I am familiar with take two or more years to complete. Can I really accomplish that much in a one-year program?

 How many students actually complete the MAPSS degree in one year?
 And what is the overall graduation rate?

 All full-time students complete their nine courses by the end of spring quarter.
 In a typical year, 20% complete all requirements for the degree and graduate in June.
-80% complete their theses and graduate in August.
-90% earn their degrees by the following December.
+80% take the summer to finish their MA theses and graduate in August.

-As a prospective MAPSS student, we hope you will recognize how rare and unusual this record of completion is, and what it signals about our total commitment to seeing you through the rigors of our program.
+We hope you recognize what that number signals about our total commitment to seeing you through the rigors of our program.
 We will do everything we can to help you earn your degree.

 I have a great job as well as family responsibilities here in Chicago.
 Can I pursue the MAPSS degree part-time?

-While we think that full-time commitment to graduate work is best for most people, MAPSS will accommodate admitted students who wish to follow the program part-time.
-The lectures for our core course are set purposely on Mondays at 4:30pm, and there is always a discussion section and an MA proposal workshop available during evening hours.
+The lectures for our core course are set purposely on Mondays at 4:30 p.m.
 However, there are few graduate courses offered in the evenings and none on weekends.
 Part-time students will have to accommodate at least one course per quarter during normal business hours.

-Please note that part-time students are not eligible for merit-based funding in MAPSS.
+Part-time students are not normally eligible for merit-based funding in MAPSS.
+Any decision to attend part-time must be approved by the MAPSS leadership.

 Who are the MAPSS preceptors?

-You are assigned to a preceptor on the basis of your disciplinary and research interests, and you move through the MAPSS year in the company of a “preceptor group” of about eighteen students with broadly related interests.
+You are assigned to a preceptor on the basis of your disciplinary and research interests.
+You move through MAPSS in the company of a “preceptor group” of 18 to 20 students with broadly related interests.